 Torres del Rio

-The town of Torres del Rio was so charming and small.
+The town of Torres del Rio was small and had so much charm.
 Only 153 people lived there.
 It was set just above the Linare River.

 Our hotel was very modern on the inside and had a bar and dining room.
 We signed up for the pilgrim’s dinner, retired to our room to clean up and rest.
 I was beyond excited to see our room had a hair dryer and shuttered windows overlooking the street.
 Perfect for hanging our laundry to dry.
 The hair dryer would come in handy if our clothes weren’t completely dry after hanging.

-I was upset to find I had several blisters on my feet after our 19 mile walk that day.
+I was upset to find I had several blisters on my feet after our 19 mile walk.
 I never even felt hot spots first!